andreapetrozzi/progetto_04_reactjs/README.md

 saves the information in the Redux Store so that each component can access the information later (e.g. the Navbar component)

-LinkedIn clone – D2
+### LinkedIn clone – D2

 You will implement the LinkedIn style frontend.

-Today we will focus on the experiences section of the profile you started yesterday.
+Experiences section of the profile you started yesterday.

-Recreate it as faithfully as possible to the original.
+Recreate it as faithfully as possible to the original. https://www.linkedin.com/in/me/

-https://www.linkedin.com/in/me/

 Create your profile HERE ➡️ https://strive.school/linkedin-registration ⬅️